 Please note that the choice of the shipping plugin entirely depends on your business needs.
 So, if you find FedEx to be a better choice then you can choose the WooCommerce FedEx Shipping plugin.
 And if your store is using multiple carriers you can choose Multi-Carrier Shipping Plugin for WooCommerce.

 Dokan Multivendor Plugin:

-Multi-Vendor Add-On plugin will act as a bridge and lets your vendors set up there UPS shipping account.
-You can also change the way the Cart behaves when two products from two different vendors fall in the cart.
-To be specific, the plugin has two options – Split and sum, and Split and separate will explain you in detail later.
+The WooCommerce Multi Vendor Add-on plugin will act as a bridge and lets your vendors set up their UPS shipping account.
+You can also change the way the Cart behaves when two products from two different vendors fall into the cart.
+To be specific, the plugin has two options – Split and sum, and Split and separate will be explained to you in detail later.

 How do these plugins work together?